 Stifel will open and maintain a Securities Account, established and operated in accordance with Regulation T of the Federal Reserve Board and Financial Industry Regulatory Authority ("FINRA") Rule 4210, as applicable, the primary purpose of which is to purchase and sell securities.
 The terms of the Agreement govern the relationship between Stifel and you.
-The Agreement may not be amended or altered unless approved by Stifel's Managing Director of Operations or his or her designee or successor.
+The Agreement may not be amended or altered unless approved by the Managing Director of Operations or his or her designee.
 You agree to promptly review and advise Stifel in writing if any information in the Agreement is now, or later becomes, inaccurate.
-You understand that Stifel is relying on this information in providing Account services and it is your responsibility to provide accurate and timely updates, and failure to do so may impact recommendations that are made concerning your investments and Account.
+You understand that Stifel is relying on this information in providing account services and it is your responsibility to provide accurate and timely updates, and failure to do so may impact recommendations that are made concerning your investments.
 All additional agreements and disclosures sent to you by Stifel will supplement this Agreement and be incorporated by reference.
-By continuing to do business with Stifel, you acknowledge, consent, and agree to the terms and conditions set forth herein.
-Further, you agree that, if at any time you do not agree with the terms and conditions of the Agreement, you will immediately close your Account(s) with Stifel.
+By continuing to do business with Stifel, you evidence agreement to the terms and conditions set forth herein.
+Further, you agree that, if at any time you do not agree with the terms and conditions of the Agreement, you will immediately close your account(s) with Stifel.